dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/help-and-feedback/index.md

 <div class="important">
   <strong>Sensitive Information</strong>
   Please do not send any sensitive data including but not limited to customer Publicly Identifiable Information (PII).
-By contacting HMDA Hero, you assume responsibility to protect sensitive data.
+By contacting HMDA Hero, you assume full responsibility to protect sensitive data.
 </div>